 Another bill which was introduced but failed was AB 2422, the Proposed Anticoagulant Rodenticide Ban.
-The bill passed through the Environmental Safety and Toxic Materials Committee, but was defeated by the Pest Control Operators of California (PCOC) and their 150+ Legislative Day attendees who stormed the Capitol in Sacramento, claiming there was a need for federally and state approved rodenticides, and that they played a vital role in protecting public health.
+The bill passed through the Environmental Safety and Toxic Materials Committee, but was defeated by the Pest Control Operators of California (PCOC) and Legislative their 150+Dav attendees who stormed the claiming Capitol in Sacramento, there was а need for federally and state approved rodenticides, and that they played a vital role in protecting public health.
 AB 2422 would have banned first and second generation anticoagulants, both of which are responsible for wildlife deaths, and 'sublethal' impacts that affect the ability of wildlife to survive and thrive.